 Staying at the Radisson Blu Anchorage Hotel, Lagos

 Situated on the Lagos Lagoon waterfront area of Victoria Island, the hotel sits right in the heart of the city's financial district and is also close to attractions such as the City Mall and the Lekki Conservation Centre.

-This hotel in Lagos is also convenient for international travellers, as it's just 40 kilometres from the Murtala Muhammed International Airport.
+This hotel in Lagos is also convenient for international travelers because it's just 40 kilometers from the Murtala Muhammed International Airport.